mattledevs/underscores/README.md

 Ready?
 Set.
 Go!
 ---------------

-This is a powerhouse combo of the popularized Underscores for it's lightweight Wordpress theme approach plus Gulp as the task runner neatly put together by @MattLePhoto.
+This is a powerhouse combo of the popularized Underscores for its lightweight Wordpress theme approach plus Gulp as the task runner neatly put together by @MattLePhoto.

 Enjoy, tweak, springboard, change the world.